 How do I find you?

-For directions to reach us please see the Contact Us page.
-If it’s your first visit then it’s probably best to turn up around 10.20am for a morning service.
+The church does not have a house number.
+We are situated between 54 and 56 North Street.
+For directions please see the Google map above.
+If it’s your first visit then please arrive about 10.20am for a morning service.
 If you are driving you can park on the road either in Silver Street or North Street – the church does not have its own car park.
-When you arrive, come to the North Street entrance to get into the main church building (the old part, rather than the more modern extension).
-You’ll be greeted on the door and helped to find a seat if you need assistance.
+When you arrive, come to the North Street entrance.
+You’ll be greeted at the door and helped to find a seat if you require assistance.

 Do you have disabled access?

 Our church building is accessible for those in wheelchairs, with ramps and disabled toilets.
 If you need to bring a car right up to the church front door, then this is possible – we have a small turning area at the front of the church to help with this.
-The words for all our songs are projected onto the wall at the front of the church, but we also provide printed and large-print copies of words if you have a visual impairment – just ask as you come in.
-We do have a hearing loop system.
-All services are recorded and are made available online and CD for those unable to attend.
+The words for all our songs are projected onto the wall at the front of the church, but we can also provide printed and large-print copies of words if you have a visual impairment – just ask as you come in.
+We have a hearing loop system.

-Our service will normally finish between 11.30 and 12.00, and tea, coffee and biscuits are served after the service.
+Our morning service starts at 10.30am normally finish between 11.30 and 12.00.
+Tea, coffee and biscuits are served after the service.
 Please do join us for refreshments so we can get to know each other.

-Evening services, which we have twice a month, start at 6.30pm and tend to finish between 7.30 and 8.00pm.
+Evening services, are held twice a month and start at 6.30pm and finishing between 7.30 and 8.00pm.
 These are more informal and could be cafe style with drinks and biscuits or led by our young people.

 We hope that all we do – the worship, prayer, talks, and the fellowship after the service – will help to draw everyone closer to God.